vic012/challenges-coderbyte/README.md

 # Coding Challenges Solutions

-This repository contains my Python solutions to coding challenges from Coderbyte.
+This repository contains my Python solutions to coding challenges with Python.
 Each script provides a clear and efficient solution to a specific challenge.

 ## Structure